Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Returns-Optimizer-Service.md

 # Returns Optimization Service

-Returns Optimization Service (ROS) enables sharing of relevant data between like industry verticals by receiving a consumer return report.
+Returns Optimization Service enables sharing of relevant data between like industry verticals by receiving a consumer return report.
 Merchants can leverage the data to make a more informed transaction decision in an attempt to reduce refunds.

 ---